mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/logic-editors-beta.md

   {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/logic-editors-beta/beta-toggle.png" >}}

-* To edit microflows, nanoflows, or rules in the Beta editors by default, open the Studio Pro preferences and check **Use the Beta Version as the default editor** on the **New Features** tab.
+* To edit microflows, nanoflows, or rules in the Beta editors by default, open the Studio Pro preferences and check **Use the Beta Version as the default editor** on the **New features** tab.

 ## 2 Modeling Using MxAssist Logic Bot {#logic-bot}